dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/cli.md

 ## Output Formats

 The `.mode` command may be used to change the appearance of the tables returned in the terminal output.
 In addition to customizing the appearance, these modes have additional benefits.
-This can be useful for presenting DuckDB output elsewhere by redirecting the terminal output to a file, for example (see "Writing Results to a File" section below).
+This can be useful for presenting DataMiner output elsewhere by redirecting the terminal output to a file, for example (see "Writing Results to a File" section below).
 Using the `insert` mode will build a series of SQL statements that can be used to insert the data at a later point.
 The `markdown` mode is particularly useful for building documentation!

 <div class="narrow_table"></div>